sinch/readme-sync/README.md

 #### `push`

-Pushes local Markdown content files to Readme via their public API.
-It is assumed that each `.md` file in the contents directory matches the slug of the page in Readme.
+Pushes local Markdown content files to ReadMe via their public API.
+It is assumed that each `.md` file in the contents directory matches the slug of the page in ReadMe.

 **Usage examples**